 Use similar good judgment and common sense when planning low shrubbery and flowering plants.
 Select background greenery, flowering shrubs, and grasses that can handle heavy rain and thrive in moist conditions, as well as tolerate occasional drought.
 Seaspray and salt can be problematic in coastal areas.
 Flooding and prolonged standing water are sure to accompany severe storms.

 Good plants for landscapes in most parts of the state include holly and Indian hawthorn, ligustrum, camellia, aucuba or Japanese laurel, and pittosporum.
 These are just a few suggestions, and the landscape design specialists at ASI Landscape Management will also have valuable ideas about how to integrate effective hardscape features into a green landscape to withstand potential hurricane damage.

 With proper turfgrass to promote necessary drainage, your landscape will be better able to survive Florida’s unusual weather, even a hurricane.

 Minimize Landscape Hurricane Damage

-The three major threats of a hurricane are the extreme winds, storm surge and inland flooding, according to the National Weather Service.
+The three major threats of a hurricane are extreme winds, storm surge, and inland flooding, according to the National Weather Service.
 By working with a professional designer to mitigate the effects of wind and water on your plants and hardscape, it’s possible to minimize potential damage from devastating storms.
 A well-planned landscape should be relatively easy to clean up following a storm, and hardy plants will recover quickly.

 Maintaining the landscape in top condition during normal times is key to surviving a serious storm.
 Again, it all starts with planning, and it depends, at least partially, on the quality of ongoing care and maintenance.